artemis-analytics/artemis/docs/cdr.md

 ### Execution Engine <a name="steering"></a>

-*Artemis* has a top-level algorithm, *Steering*, to serves as the execution engine for the user-defined algorithms.
+*Artemis* has a top-level algorithm, *Steering*, which serves as the execution engine for the user-defined algorithms.

 An interesting comparison to the Gandiva contribution to Arrow from Dremio elucidates some parallels to Artemis.
 Gandiva is a C++ library for efficient